university-of-york/uoy-api-courses/README.md

 - [Node.js](https://nodejs.org/en/download/) (LTS version)
 - [Serverless](https://www.serverless.com/framework/docs/providers/aws/guide/installation/) installed and configured against your own AWS (sandbox) account.
 We recommend using `saml2aws` to authenticate, check [our wiki page](https://wiki.york.ac.uk/display/AWS/2.+Command+Line+Access) for more details.

+You will also need to add an `AWS_ACCOUNT_ID` environment variable with the value set as the ID of your AWS account.

 ### Setup

 To set up the project for local development, at the root directory run: